From preserving objects to exhibitions: Pursuing a career in museology

 But both Malik and Ali say that museologists are changing that perception.

-Workshops, souvenir stores and museums on wheels are initiatives that have enhanced visitors’ experiences, Malik added.
+Workshops, souvenir stores and museums on wheels are initiatives that have enhanced visitors’ experiences, Malik said.

 “Museums are being seen as places that have something for everyone.
 Curators are now looking at accessibility, digital and interactive displays to curate a better visitor experience,” Ali said.